akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/camera/external-usb-cameras.md

     ```

 +   (Optional) If the device runs in Treble passthrough mode, update `sepolicy`
-    so `cameraserver` can access UVC camera
+    so `cameraserver` can access the UVC camera.

     ```
     +# for external camera